 You can manually add Windows endpoints to the Nebula console in several ways.
-The most common method is to copy an installer file to the endpoint and run the MSI file from the endpoint.
-You may also add endpoints using the command line or with a dissolvable remediation tool.
+A common method is copying the installer to the endpoint and running the MSI file there.
+You can also add endpoints via command line or through remote deployment tools.

 This article covers the following methods: